 We rely on the construction industry to keep our country structurally sound and allow us to constantly keep developing.
 Construction is a physically demanding job with many dangerous tools, heavy equipment, and tall heights that workers have to handle.
 Because of this, construction accidents happen and can be deadly.

-When you’ve been in an accident on your construction site in South Carolina, you could use the help of a Columbia construction accident lawyer from The Solomon Law Group.
+When you’ve been in an accident on your construction site in South Carolina, you could use the help of a Columbia, SC construction accident lawyer from The Solomon Law Group.
 One of our lawyers will be able to help you decide your best course of action to get you the compensation you deserve for your injuries.